GandhiCloudLab/waiops350-generic-webhook-blog/readme.md

 ![webhook](./images/01-alert.png)

-The Story could have been created like these.
+A Story could have been created like these.

 ![webhook](./images/02-story.png)
 ![webhook](./images/03-story-details.png)